What is a standard deduction? How much is your standard deduction?

 Each year, the government publishes a standard deduction amount that is indexed to inflation.
 Tax payers can choose to reduce their income by the higher of the standard deduction or itemized deductions.

 The standard deduction you are allowed to take depends on your filing status.
-For the 2012 tax year, the amounts are as follows:
+For the taxes you file in early 2015 for the 2014 tax year, the amounts are as follows:

 Exceptions to the Normal Standard Deduction